bishalbashyal33/Publication-Repository/README.md

-This is the project by student group of 075BCTAB.
-A software engineering project that is created using django as backend and bootstrap, html and css as frontend.
+This is a software engineering capstone project, designed to serve as a publication repository for faculties in the Pulchowk Campus Computer Science Department.